SevgiAkten/pycellga/README.md

 # Note that the result could be different because the algorithm includes randomness.
 ```

+We have provided a basic example above.
+If you're interested in exploring more examples, you have two options:

+- [Click here to see the other examples](https://github.com/SevgiAkten/pycellga/tree/main/pycellga/example) available directly in the repository.
+- [Please click here to see the documentation](https://sevgiakten.github.io/pycellga/pycellga.example.html#pycellga-example-package) for more detailed examples and explanations.

 ## Contributing

 Contributions are welcome!
 Please read the contributing guidelines first.